AM Market |

 Nextflex gains $154m in AFRL funding for 3D printing flexible hybrid electronics (June 18, 2020) |

-Nextflex, a U.S. consortium of companies dedicated to advancing Flexible Hybrid Electronics (FHE) in the 3D printing industry, has entered into a cost-sharing agreement with the Air Force Research Laboratory (AFRL).
 The deal will see the U.S. Department of Defense (DoD) provide up to $154m worth of investment over the next seven years, in order to fund the development of 3D printed electronics that can support military operations and defense manufacturing. |

 Read more (external link) |